V-Sekai/manuals/decisions/20230913-V-Sekai-bugs.md

-# Challenges that need to be addressed in V-Sekai
+# Proposed: Challenges that need to be addressed in V-Sekai

 ## Metadata